 - Establish school-business partnerships that will provide students with mentoring, onsite internships, and experiential learning experiences.

-- Develop a survey with parents to identify volunteer interests, talents, and availabilities that matches these resources to your school programs and staff-support needs.
+- Develop a survey with parents to identify volunteer interests, talents, and availabilities that match these resources to your school programs and staff-support needs.

 So, go forth and engage!
 Your students will be the winners.